LucidtechAI/las-docs/tutorials/setup_approve_view.md

 The `libraryTarget` of the `RemoteComponent` must be set to `commonjs`.

-Flyt provides you with a React global already, so it is very much recommended that you add it as an external library in your bundle.
+Flyt already provides you with a React global (TTNote: Unclear if 'global' is the noun here or if a word is missing afterwards - such as 'React global variable' or 'React global library', etc), so it is highly recommended that you add it as an external library in your bundle.
-If you are using React with hooks, you could see some buggy behavior if you do not do this step, as there will be two different React runtimes.
+If you are using React with hooks, you may see some unexpected behavior if you do not include this step, as there will be two different React runtimes.

 ```javascript